-The practice has three surgeries; the equipment inventory evidenced that each surgery has an intra-oral x-ray machine.
+The practice has two surgeries, each of which has an intra-oral x-ray machine and the equipment inventory reflected this.
+In addition, there is an orthopan tomogram (OPG) machine, which is located in a separate room.
 A review of documentation evidenced that the x-ray equipment had been serviced and maintained in accordance with manufacturer's instructions.